- Institute for Modern and Contemporary Culture

 About me

-I joined Westminster in 2015 as a postdoctoral fellow in English and was appointed as a lecturer in 2017 and a senior lecturer in 2020.
-I studied at the University of Manchester (BA Hons, Philosophy) and the University of Salford (MA Literature, Culture & Modernity; PhD, English).
-I also hold a Postgraduate Certificate in Higher Education and I am a Fellow of the Higher Education Academy.
-In addition to these roles, I am an external examiner for Liverpool John Moores University's BA English programmes.
+I joined Westminster in 2015.
+I studied at the University of Manchester (BA) and University of Salford (MA, PhD).
+I hold a Postgraduate Certificate in Higher Education and I am a Fellow of the Higher Education Academy.
+I am currently Director of Teaching and Learning for Humanities, and I am also an external examiner for Liverpool John Moores University's BA English programmes.

 Teaching

-I currently teach at undergraduate level on 'Keywords for Literary Studies' (level 4), 'The Novel' (level 5), 'The Modernist World' (level 6) and the English Literature tutorial modules at levels 4 and 5.
-I also supervise dissertations at level 6.
+I currently teach at undergraduate level on 'Keywords for Literary Studies' (level 4), 'The Novel' (level 5), 'The Modernist World' (level 6).
 I also contribute teaching to the new BA Culture, Environment and Social Change.

-I am Course Leader for the MA in Cultural and Critical Studies and the MA English Literature: Modern and Contemporary Fictions. and teach on the MA modules 'Capitalism and Culture', 'Themes and Problems in Modern and Contemporary Literature', and 'Writing the Self', and 'Literatures of London'.
-I supervise MA dissertations in literature, cultural studies and visual culture.
+I am Course Leader for the MA in Cultural and Critical Studies and the MA English Literature: Modern and Contemporary Fictions. and teach on a range of MA modules including 'Capitalism and Culture', 'Themes and Problems in Modern and Contemporary Literature', and 'Writing the Self', 'Reading the Nation', and 'Literatures of London'.
+I supervise master's dissertations in literature, critical theory, cultural studies and visual culture.

 I have previously taught modules, at Westminster or elsewhere, on American literature, modernism, literary theory, creative writing, working-class fiction, and interwar women's writing.